 Next Level Tennis and Education

 Next Level Tennis was founded in Washington , DC on January 1998.
 Originally established to prepare youth for collegiate and professional tennis, we developed sound techniques in stroke production, footwork & strategies tailored to each student’s attributes.
 In 2004, Next Level Tennis relocated to Atlanta, Georgia for twelve years in order to give our student-athletes better opportunities for competing professionally.
-In 2018 Next Level Tennis, recognizing the lack of funding for talented and committed student/athletes, converted into a non-profit entity, and was renamed; Next Level Tennis And Education (NLTE).
-NLTE was founded to support student-athletes who desire to take their skills to the highest levels.
+In 2018 Next Level Tennis, recognizing the lack of funding for talented and committed student-athletes, converted into a non-profit entity, and was renamed: Next Level Tennis And Education (NLTE).
+NLTE was founded to support student-athletes who desire to take their athletic and academic skills to the highest levels.

 Our End Result Expectations